bmacdonald-editor/bmacdonald-editor.github.io/content/_index.md

 cascade:
   featured_image: '/images/hero_image.jpg'
 ---
-This is the home page for MacDonald editorial, formerly a full-service editorial provider, specializing in technical content.
+This is the home page for MacDonald editorial, a full-service editorial provider, specializing in technical content.

-MacDonald Editorial is not accepting clients at this time, which means this is the web home of Brian MacDonald, technical editor, manager, speaker, and writer.
+This is also the web home of Brian MacDonald, technical editor, manager, speaker, and writer.

-You'll find links here to projects past and present, as well as pages for some of my hobbies.